 The CA introduced in Chap.
 7 can be made more general by allowing vehicles to travel more than one cell per time step.
 Also, it makes the simulation more realistic and more robust against artifacts if one introduces some randomness.
-Both are achieved with the following update rules:
+Both are achieved with the following update rules (also see Fig. 27.4):